-For more information on the types of records and documents that you need to work out your income and tax position, go to the GOV.UK website.
+For more information on the types of records and documents that you need to work out your income and tax position, visit GOV.UK.

 To work out your tax liability, you first need to calculate your taxable income.
 You must include the gross amounts in your calculation, that is, the amounts before tax is taken off.

-You need to calculate your tax liability using the correct rates of tax, and you can then deduct the tax you have already paid, for example, under PAYE, to work out your tax overpayment or underpayment.
+You need to calculate your tax liability using the correct rates of tax, and you can then deduct the tax you have already paid, for example, under Pay As You Earn (PAYE), to work out your tax overpayment or underpayment.

 If you live in Scotland and are a Scottish taxpayer, different income tax rates and bands apply to your non-savings and non-dividend income.
 There is more information in our section on Scottish income tax.
 UK rates and bands apply to your savings and dividend income.

-HMRC have a ‘tax checker’ tool on their website, which enables you to find out if you are due a repayment of tax.
+HM Revenue & Customs (HMRC) have a ‘tax checker’ tool on GOV.UK, which enables you to find out if you are due a repayment of tax.
 To use this tool you will need to have registered with HMRC digital services.
 You can read about this in our Tax Essentials section.